MicrosoftDocs/powerquery-docs/powerquery-docs/multiple-queries.md

 ### Run the test

-To run the test, do a refresh in the Power Query Editor.
+To run the test, do a refresh in the Power Query editor.

 ![Image with the location of the refresh button emphasized](./media/multiple-queries/refresh-preview.png)